Luckily for us, humans have invented this amazing system called a toilet. So, we don’t have to “do” anything with our waste – pun not intended.

 After reading this article, you might decide just to leave your dog’s poop be.
 However, there are a couple of reasons why this isn’t a good idea.

 It’s Polite.
 The last thing anyone wants to do is step in your dog’s poop.
 The only way to prevent this from happening is to pick it up and dispose of it properly.
 No one wants to be known as the person who doesn’t pick up after their dog.
+Some dogs also have the tendency to eat other dogs’ poop, so picking up doo-doo can do wonders for keeping all dogs safer.

 It’s the Law.
 Many cities do have laws prohibiting owners from leaving their dog’s poop lying on other people’s property or mandate the routine collection and disposal of poop in your own yard.
 But these laws vary from place to place, so check with your local authorities just to be sure.